 The practice of cutting-edge humanities research increasingly involves acquisition, synthesis, and management of data in digital form.
 The theoretical knowledge and practical skills of information science, librarianship, and archival science represent a vital component of the skill set that will be required to succeed in the rapidly transforming landscape of the academy and the wider society.

-Applications to join this cohort of scholars focused on discipline-specific curation practices and skills will be announced in late fall 2012 with the Institute beginning in Spring 2013.
+Applications to join this cohort of scholars focused on discipline-specific curation practices and skills were announced in late fall 2012, with the Institute beginning in Spring 2013.
 The Digital Humanities Data Curation Institutes project is supported by a National Endowment for the Humanities Institutes for Advanced Topics grant (2012).

 A generous grant from the National Endowment for the Humanities will support a series of three-day workshops to introduce humanists, librarians, and advanced graduate students to the principles and practices of data curation.

 About the Institute

 Carrying out computational research with digital materials requires that both scholars and information professionals understand how to manage and curate data over its entire lifetime of interest.
 At the least, individual scholars must be able to document their data curation strategies and evaluate those of collaborators and other purveyors of humanities data.
 The three-day workshops will provide a strong introductory grounding in data curation concepts and practices, focusing on the special issues and challenges of data curation in the digital humanities.
 Learning will be largely case-based, supplemented by short lectures, guest presentations, and practical exercises.